 Changing supply and demand dynamic

-As we’ve explored in a previous article, the average household energy demand profile has changed considerably to be a duck-shaped curve as rooftop solar has become more widespread.
-Often, the result is excess supply in the market in the middle of the day, before a growing reliance on the market later in the day as rooftop supply decreases and people arrive home from work and school.
+As we’ve explored in a previous article, the average household energy demand profile has changed considerably.
+It is less a traditional, flat line, and increasing resembles a duck-shaped curve as rooftop solar has become more widespread.
+Often, the result is excess supply in the market in the middle of the day, before a growing demand on the market later in the day as rooftop supply decreases and people arrive home from work and school.

-During certain periods – most notably during very hot days in summer – these peaks and troughs in supply and demand are further accentuated (in this case, by air-conditioning use) – accentuating the ‘duck curve’ even more.
+During certain periods – most notably during very hot days in summer – these peaks and troughs in supply and demand are further accentuated (in this case, by air-conditioning use) – making the ‘duck curve’ even more pronounced.

 The case for flexible generation

-Unlike baseload, flexible generation – like gas-fired peaking power stations, pumped hydro, and grid-scale batteries – has the capacity to ramp up or ramp down output (or even switch on and off) as needed and importantly, it can do it quickly.
+Unlike baseload power, flexible generation (like gas-fired peaking power stations, pumped hydro, and grid-scale batteries) has the capacity to ramp up or ramp down output (or even switch on and off) as needed.
+And importantly, it can do it quickly.